radareorg/radare.org/rsoc/2019/index.md

 ## Programming languages

 Most of radare2 is written in C and hence we expect students to be familiar with C programming language.
 For some of our tasks or microtasks, such as [collaborative RE](http://radare.org/rsoc/2019/ideas.html), students should know the Go programming language.
-For the [radeco](http://radare.org/rsoc/2019/ideas.html) task, students should know rust or be able to quickly pick up the rust language.

 ## Recommended steps